radius-project/design-notes/resources/2024-06-support-secretstores-env.md

 - External assets that tests need to access
 - Features that do I/O or change OS state and are thus hard to unit test -->
+### Unit Tests
+- The addition of tests for the conversion functions from and to the versioned datamodel to the base datamodel.
+- Update functional tests to cover the new functionality.

 ## Security